rcya1/personal-website/posts/roots-of-unity.md

 title: Roots of Unity Filter Part 2 - Roots of Unity
 date: '2021-04-15'
 category: Math
-excerpt: The second part of a three-part series about the roots of unity filter.
+excerpt: The second part of a four part series about the roots of unity filter.
 Covers the basics of roots of unities and goes over some algebra and geometry problems using them.
 ---

 ## Note